jejacks0n/teaspoon/README.md

 <img src="https://raw.github.com/modeset/teaspoon/master/screenshots/logo_big.png" alt="Logo by Morgan Keys" align="right" />
 <sup>Logo by [Morgan Keys](http://www.morganrkeys.com/)</sup>

 Teaspoon is a Javascript test runner built for Rails.
 It can run tests in the browser and headless using PhantomJS, Selenium WebDriver, or Capybara Webkit.
+It can also run your tests on selenium-webgrid providers such as [BrowserStack](https://www.browserstack.com).

 Feedback, ideas and pull requests are always welcome, or you can hit us up on Twitter @modeset_.